terryaney/Documentation.Camelot/KatApp.Vue.md

 1. [Standard date format strings](#https://learn.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings)
 1. [Custom date format strings](#https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings)

-The value can also be provided via the combination of `rbl-sliders.format` and `rbl-sliders.decimals` or the `rbl-input.display-format` RBL Framework calculation value.
+The value can also be provided via the combination of `rbl-sliders.format` and `rbl-sliders.decimals` or the `rbl-input.display-format` RBLe Framework calculation value.
 When the format comes from `rbl-sliders`, it will be turned into the string of `{0:format + decimals}` (i.e. {0:p2} if `format` was `p` and `decimals` was `2`).

 #### IKaInputModel.min

 Property Type: `number | string`; Optional
 Provide a `min` value to the input scope that could be used to limit the minimum allowed value on `date` or `range` inputs.

-The value can also be provided via the `rbl-input.min` RBL Framework calculation value.
+The value can also be provided via the `rbl-input.min` RBLe Framework calculation value.

 #### IKaInputModel.max

 Property Type: `number | string`; Optional
 Provide a `max` value to the input scope that could be used to limit the maximum allowed value on `date` or `range` inputs.

-The value can also be provided via the `rbl-input.max` RBL Framework calculation value.
+The value can also be provided via the `rbl-input.max` RBLe Framework calculation value.

 #### IKaInputModel.step

 Property Type: `number`; Optional
 Provide a `step` increment value to the input scope that could be used to control the value increments for `range` inputs.

-The value can also be provided via the `rbl-input.step` RBL Framework calculation value.
+The value can also be provided via the `rbl-input.step` RBLe Framework calculation value.

 #### IKaInputModel.uploadEndpoint